Clommunity/Doc/plugins/pastecat/pastecat.md

 pastecat server with `pidpc=$(eval $cmd)`.

-Now that we have everything we need to kill our process, let's provide a way so the php can detect whether Pastecat is running or not.
+Now that we have everything we need to kill our process, let's provide a way so the PHP can detect whether Pastecat is running or not.
 An easy and resulting way to do this is storing some useful data in a file and delete this file when pastecat is stopped.
 This way, we make sure that this file will only exists when Pastecat is running.
 This file will be created from the controller adding the following lines right below the